-The gear used by the Gulf reef fish fishery is classified in the Marine Mammal Protection Act 2015 List of Fisheries as a Category III fishery (79 FR 77919).
+The MMPA 2015 List of Fisheries (79 FR 14418) considers vertical line gear and longline gear as Category III gears.
+These gears are the dominant gear used in the Gulf of Mexico reef fish fishery - vertical line (90%) and longline (5.4%) gear.
 This classification indicates the annual mortality and serious injury of a marine mammal stock resulting from any fishery is less than or equal to 1% of the maximum number of animals, not including natural mortalities, that may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
 Dolphins are the only species documented as interacting with these fisheries.
 Bottlenose dolphins prey upon on the bait, catch, and/or released discards of fish from the reef fish fishery.
 They are also a common predator around reef fish vessels, feeding on the discards.
-Marine Mammal Stock Assessment Reports and additional information are available on the NMFS Office of Protected Species website: http://www.nmfs.noaa.gov/pr/sspecies/.